0xAX/linux-insides/Toolchain/README.md

 - [Linkers](linux-toolchain-2.md) - the linking process, object files and linker scripts
 - [Executable and Linkable Format](linux-toolchain-3.md) - the structure of `ELF` binaries and their representation in the kernel
 - [Inline assembly](linux-toolchain-4.md) - basic and extended forms of inline assembly with examples
+- [Program startup process in userspace](linux-toolchain-5.md) - the way from the entry point of an `ELF` binary to the `main` function of a program